Root Canals BC, AD, and Now!

 20th Century Technology

 When we entered the 20th century, dental technology advanced.
 Anesthetics and x-rays were instituted into dental practices, which made treating an infected root canal much easier and safer.
-These technological advancements also allowed for alternative treatments to pulling teeth.
-Root canal therapy has advanced so much that it is now a nearly painless procedure!
+These technological advancements also allowed for alternative treatments to pulling teeth. has advanced so much that it is now a nearly painless procedure!